1983 Baltimore Orioles season: An Overview of the Team

 While the Orioles fielded a team similar to the team fielded in 1982 Altobelli put his own mark on the squad by breaking camp with a four-man rotation which occasionally increased to five pitchers rather than the three man rotation preferred by Weaver.

 Starting pitching

 One significant difference between the 1982 Baltimore Orioles and the 1983 Baltimore Orioles was Altobelli's willingness to use different starting pitchers.
-Ten different, Orioles pitches would take the mound to start a game in 1983 whereas in 1982 only six players got the starting nod.
+Ten different, Orioles pitchers would take the mound to start a game in 1983 whereas in 1982 only six players got the starting nod.